 We start the day at Natures Valley where you can hike in the coastal forests or relax on the unspoilt beach.
 From there the tour vehicle travels to various attractions on a set schedule, enabling you to move between destinations.
 Your guide can help you to plan activities, ensuring that you get the most out of today.

-Today we get to experience the underground wonders of the Karoo on a guided tour of Cango Caves.
+Today's destination is Oudtshoorn, in the Klein Karoo, which translates from Afrikaans to 'Little Karoo'.
+The Karoo town of Oudtshoorn is famous for two main things - its abundance of ostriches and the Cango Caves.
+This afternoon we get to experience the underground wonders of the Karoo on a guided tour of Cango Caves.
 This extensive cave system dates back about 20 million years providing a fascinating geological journey through limestone caverns and subterranean passageways.

 Please note: This itinerary has been written with the Activity Package items included.
 If you wish to participate in all the activities listed, you will need to purchase the Activity Package.

 This Small Group Garden Route Adventure is conducted in a state-of-the-art, custom-built 4x4 vehicle.
 The luxury overland vehicles comfortably accommodate a maximum of 12 guests, keeping the group size on safari small.
 These purpose-designed vehicles provide extra space and amenities, offering a more luxurious safari experience with all the adventure, but in added style and comfort.

 Features include an onboard toilet and a water filtration system for purified drinking water throughout the journey.
 The vehicle has reclining leather seats that rotate 180 degrees, lock into your desired direction (windows, front etc).
 Each seat has overhead air-conditioning vents that can be independently operated for individual control of air flow and temperature.